clawjelly/BlenderScripts/README.md

 Some features:

-- Marks materials directly as assets so they can be used in blenders asset browser
+- Marks materials directly as assets so they can be used in blenders asset browser.
+- Adds tags to asset.
-- Adds a converter for DirectX style normal maps to OpenGL normal maps
+- Adds a converter for DirectX style normal maps to OpenGL normal maps.
 - Adds a thumbnail image if there is one, otherwise generates automatic one.

 Still wip, use at your own risk!